Axion-Polaritons in the Magnetic Dual Chiral Density Wave Phase of Dense QCD: Axion polaritons in the MDCDW medium

-To explore light-matter interaction effects we now assume that a linearly polarized electromagnetic wave with electric field parallel to the background magnetic field $\mathbf{B}_0$ propagates in the MDCDW medium.
-The combined Lagrangian $\mathcal{L}=\mathcal{L}_1+\mathcal{L}_2$ of the photon and phonon fields effectively describes the low-energy theory of an axion field $\theta(x)$ nonlinearly interacting with the photon via the chiral anomaly.
-The field equations of this theory are:
+Let us explore the consequences of the photon-axion interactions.
+With that aim in mind, we assume that a linearly polarized electromagnetic wave with electric field parallel to the background magnetic field propagates in the MDCDW medium.
+Then, the corresponding field equations for the axion and electromagnetic fields are

-For application to NS, we should consider a neutral medium, hence we assume that $J^0$ contains an electron background charge that ensures overall neutrality.
-In the presence of a static and uniform background magnetic field, the coupling between the axion and the photon is linear.
-Thus, the linearized field equations lead to
+For application to NS, we should consider a neutral medium; hence we assume that $J^{0}$ contains an electron background charge that ensures overall neutrality

-Their solutions describe two hybrid modes known in the condensed-matter literature as axion polaritons (AP) \cite{Polaritons-CM}.
-Polaritons are hybridized propagating modes that emerge when a collective mode is linearly coupled to a photon.